zabila/Wallet/README.md

 # Wallet

-Wallet is a bot designed for your convenience in keeping track of your financial records, all within the Telegram or App.
+Wallet is an ASP.NET application created specifically for your convenience, designed to maintain your financial records effectively.
+It's integrated within a Telegram app, making managing your finances incredibly accessible and hassle-free.
 Telegram integration:
 It utilizes the power of the Telegram.Bot API to interact fluidly with users, offering a simple and effective way to manage personal finance.